The Müllerian duct anomaly classification is a seven-class system that can be used to describe a number of embryonic Müllerian duct anomalies:

 A dedicated MRI protocol is crucial for accurate MRI evaluation of endometrial carcinomas.

-Imaging is optimally peformed after 3 hours of fasting to reduce bowel peristalsis and following administration of an anti-peristaltic agent unless contra-indicated.
+Imaging is optimally performed after 3 hours of fasting to reduce bowel peristalsis and following administration of an antiperistaltic agent unless contraindicated.

 It is important to have a systematic way of approaching a case with pelvic pain in the exam.